-The Maternity Hospital had accommodations for four hundred mothers and babies; it offered extended visiting hours for working fathers and day care for children of mothers in the hospital.
-The building featured a stainless steel chandelier in the delivery room, brass handles, and terrazzo floor.
-The public rooms on the first floor were done in aluminum and bronze.
-The interior furnishings were from a local furniture store, Gray's of 173 Newark Avenue.
+The Maternity Hospital had accommodations for four hundred mothers and babies.
+It offered extended visiting hours for working fathers and daycare for children of mothers in the hospital.
+The building featured a stainless-steel chandelier in the delivery room, brass handles, and a terrazzo floor.
+The first-floor public rooms were designed in aluminum and bronze.
+The interior furnishings came from a local furniture store, Gray's of 173 Newark Avenue.
 The building also had several penthouses and a movie theater on the top floor.
-For a number of years, the hospital was noted for its low maternal death rate.
+The hospital was noted for its low maternal death rate for several years.

 The Maternity Hospital closed in 1979, and the City of Jersey City leased it for office space until 1995.
-A maternity facility at the Margaret Hague Pavilion of the main Jersey City Medical Center temporarily took over the hospital's services until 2003.
-A stained glass window of the Madonna and Child, once in the lobby of the Maternity Hospital, was placed in the Pavilion.
+A maternity facility at the Margaret Hague Pavilion of Jersey City Medical Center temporarily took over the hospital's services until 2003.
+A stained-glass window of the Madonna and Child, once in the lobby of the Maternity Hospital, was placed in the Pavilion.

-In 2002 the Jersey City Redevelopment Agency named Metrovest Equities of Manhattan to rehabilitate the Medical Center complex for rental and condominium apartments.
-Metrovest completed the renovation of two buildings into condominiums--the Rialto and the Capital--during the first phase of the project.
-In 2012 the Connecticut firm of Building and Land Technology purchased the remaining property from Metrovest and completed the building restoration for rental properties, or phase two, of the project. .
+In 2002, the Jersey City Redevelopment Agency named Metrovest Equities of Manhattan to rehabilitate the Medical Center complex for rental and condominium apartments.
+Metrovest completed the renovation of two buildings into condominiums--the Rialto and the Capital--during the project's first phase.
+In 2012, Connecticut Building and Land Technology purchased the remaining property from Metrovest, and it completed the building restoration for rental properties, or phase two, of the project.

 The maternity hospital, now called The Hague, underwent renovation and opened in April 2016 with 241 rental apartments.
 It is the last of eight former Medical Center buildings rehabilitated and known as The Beacon.